koral--/blog/source/2014-06-23-minor-box-update.html.markdown

 *You don't have to create these folders, these are part of the new OS X Box.*

-> For the complete list of available Environment Variables check out the Bitrise Dev Center's [Step Development](http://devcenter.bitrise.io/docs/step-dev.html){:target="_blank"} page
+> For a list of default available Environment Variables check out the Bitrise Dev Center's [Available Environment Variables](http://devcenter.bitrise.io/faq/available-environment-variables/){:target="_blank"} page

 ### What is this Formatted Step Output file?